-Palestinian journalist al-Aryan was killed in an Israeli bombardment on a market in the Shijaiyah neighborhood of Gaza, according to his employer and news reports.
-At least 16 other people were killed and 160 wounded in the strike, according to news reports.
+Palestinian cameraman Sameh al-Aryan was killed in an Israeli bombardment on a market in the Shijaiyah neighborhood of Gaza on July 30, 2014, according to his employer and news reports.
+At least 16 other people were killed and 160 wounded in the strike.

 Al-Aryan, a cameraman for the Hamas-run Al-Aqsa TV channel, went to the market to take pictures of the bombardment when a second round of bombing hit, Samir Abu Mohsen, the channel’s program director, told CPJ.

 Rami Rayan, a photographer for the local news agency the Palestine Network for Press and Media, was also killed in the bombardment, Nasr Abu Foul, the network’s manager, told CPJ.
 Rayan was at the market to cover Palestinian citizens shopping for basic necessities during a four-hour truce called by the Israeli military, Abu Foul said.
-Mohammed Nour al-Din al-Deiri, a Palestinian media worker for the Palestine Network for Press and Media, was killed in the attack that day, according to reports and his father, who spoke to CPJ.
+Mohammed Nour al-Din al-Deiri, a Palestinian media worker for the Palestine Network for Press and Media, was also killed as a result of the attack that day.

 At least two other journalists were injured in the strikes.
 Abu Foul told CPJ that the network’s editor, Mahmoud al-Qasas, had been badly injured in the strike and was hospitalized with head injuries.
-The local Al-Manara media agency said its cameraman, Hamid al-Shobaky, was also injured and hospitalized.
+The local Al-Manara media agency said in a Facebook post that appears to be removed that its cameraman, Hamid al-Shobaky, was also injured and hospitalized.

-A graphic video posted by Al-Manara on its Facebook page shows repeated explosions rocking Shijaiyah, as the injured cry out for help amid ringing sirens.
+A graphic video posted by Al-Manara on its Facebook page and reviewed by CPJ at the time shows repeated explosions rocking Shijaiyah, as the injured cry out for help amid ringing sirens; the post appears to have been removed.
 At the beginning of the video, Rayan is seen filming as ambulances arrive.
 By the end, he lies dead on the street among other victims.
-According to CNN, the video came from Al-Shobaky’s camera.
+According to CNN, the video came from al-Shobaky’s camera.
 After he was injured, his assistant picked up the camera and continued to film.

 The final report of the U.N.
 Independent Commission of Inquiry on the 2014 Gaza Conflict, published in June 2015, cast doubt on whether the IDF took full precautions in minimizing civilian casualties in this instance, specifically questioning why the IDF did not have real-time aerial surveillance and did not use weapons more precise than mortar rounds.
 It concluded that the incident may have violated the prohibition against indiscriminate attacks.